global color picker

 - point/area mode

-- The global color picker can be activated in point or area mode by clicking or Ctrl+clicking on the color picker icon, respectively (you can also right-click to enable area mode).
+- The global color picker can be activated in point or area mode with the picker icon.
 In point mode only a small spot under your cursor is taken as a sample.
 In area mode darktable samples the area within a drawn rectangle.

 - mean/min/max